Advertiser disclosure

 Using a credit card can give consumers access to more funds than they have.
 While this may be useful in a pinch, it can also enable you to overspend.
 While student loan debt is fairly common for college graduates, credit card debt can set you back significantly.

-According to WalletHub’s Credit Card Landscape Report, the average credit card interest rate is 17.87% for new offers and 14.58% for existing accounts.
-This rate can be even higher if you neglect to pay off at least the minimum balance, at 25.66%.
+According to WalletHub’s Credit Card Landscape Report, the average credit card interest rate is 22.95% for new offers.
 Therefore, any balance remaining at the end of your statement can become a much higher bill in the end.
 While credit card rewards can be enticing, the benefit of cashback and protection plans pale in comparison to the cost of unpaid debt.

 Increased maintenance